Monday, November 30, 2020

 Like most families, my family doesn't agree on everything, but one thing we do agree on is our love for this soup.
 My mother makes a big batch a few times during each winter because we can't get enough!

-We don't know the origin of this soup so we just call it Shifra's Soup because my mother got the recipe from her cousin Shifra.
+We call this soup Shifra's Soup because my mother got this great recipe from her cousin Shifra.

 Two of my favorite soups are mushroom barley and split pea and this soup has the best qualities of those two soups.
 It is creamy from the split peas that break down and give the soup great body and it is rich and hearty from the barley.
 This soup also has lima beans that get really tender and when you bite into one it has a lovely buttery texture.